Text copied to clipboard!

 Responsibilities

-• Collaborate with teachers, parents, and administrators to develop individualized education plans (IEPs).
+- Collaborate with teachers, parents, and administrators to support student needs

-• Promote mental health awareness and education within the school community.
+- Promote mental health awareness and positive school climate

 Requirements

-• Master's or Doctoral degree in School Psychology or a related field.
+Text copied to clipboard!- Master’s or Doctoral degree in School Psychology or related field

-• State certification or licensure as a School Psychologist.
+- Valid state certification or license as a School Psychologist

-• Knowledge of special education laws and regulations.
+- Understanding of special education laws and procedures

 Potential interview questions

-• How do you ensure inclusivity and cultural sensitivity in your work with diverse student populations?
+- How do you ensure confidentiality and ethical standards in your work?